 In light of the recent findings on heavy metals in baby foods, I thought it might be helpful to arm green mamas with some information.
-In this guide, I will touch on the various areas of their babies’ lives that moms need to be aware of when protecting them from toxin exposure.
+In this guide, I will touch on the various areas of a baby’s life that you need to be aware of in order to protect your baby from toxins.

 If you are a breastfeeding mom, you need to remain especially aware of your own toxin exposure on a daily basis.
 Here are some things to think about.